bartoszlenar/Validot/.github/README.md

 using the current and all the supported [LTS versions](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) of the underlying frameworks:

-* .NET Core 5.0 RC2
+* .NET 5.0
 * .NET Core 3.1
 * .NET Core 2.1
 * .NET Framework 4.8 (Windows only)

 ### Performance

-Benchmarks exist in the form of  [the console app project](https://github.com/bartoszlenar/Validot/tree/main/tests/Validot.Benchmarks) based on [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).
+Benchmarks exist in the form of  [the console app project](https://github.com/bartoszlenar/Validot/tree/5219a8da7cc20cd5b9c5c49dd5c0940e829f6fe9/tests/Validot.Benchmarks) based on [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet).
 Also, you can trigger performance tests [from the build script](../docs/DOCUMENTATION.md#benchmarks).

 ### Documentation

 The documentation is hosted alongside the source code, in the git repository, as a single markdown file: [DOCUMENTATION.md](./../docs/DOCUMENTATION.md).

-Code examples from the documentation live as [functional tests](https://github.com/bartoszlenar/Validot/tree/main/tests/Validot.Tests.Functional).
+Code examples from the documentation live as [functional tests](https://github.com/bartoszlenar/Validot/tree/5219a8da7cc20cd5b9c5c49dd5c0940e829f6fe9/tests/Validot.Tests.Functional).

 ### Development